Admission Open: Value Investing Workshops – Offline (Mumbai) and Online

 I have shared this story countless times over the years, because each time I talk or write about it, I experience a sense of inner peace and strength.
 And so, even if you have read this story earlier, read it again today as you begin taking your first steps into this brand new year.

-This story is from the life of Charlie Munger, from long before he was rich and famous, and before he had such a large and happy family –
+This story dates long before Charlie was rich and famous, and before he had such a large and happy family –

 Image Source: Poor Charlie’s Almanack; Photograph is of Charlie celebrating his forty-fifth wedding anniversary with his family in 2001

 The story dates to 1953 when Charlie, then 29 years old, got divorced from his wife of eight years.
 Divorce had a huge social stigma attached at that time and it was the first blow for Munger.